 Overwatch Mission Critical Taps Marc Spier as CFO to Support Expanding Infrastructure and Workforce Operations

-Veteran-founded company brings on proven SaaS and capital expert to lead financial operations across infrastructure, workforce, power, and media platforms.AUSTIN, TX, TX, UNITED STATES, June 25, 2025 /EINPresswire.com/ -- Overwatch Mission Critical, a veteran-founded infrastructure company revolutionizing the future of data, today announced the appointment of Marc Spier as Chief Financial Officer.
-A seasoned executive with a track record of transformative growth across SaaS, financial software, and high-performance operating models, Spier will oversee Overwatch’s financial strategy as it accelerates into its next phase of scale and impact.
+Veteran-founded company brings on proven SaaS and capital expert to lead financial operations across infrastructure, workforce, power, and media platforms

 Spier brings decades of leadership experience as a CEO, CFO, and strategic advisor to companies across the technology, software, and investment sectors.
-In addition to his operating roles, he currently serves as a Strategic and Operating Advisor to several private equity and venture firms, including Elsewhere Partners, Turning Point Venture Partners, and DTB Partners, where he supports portfolio companies with operational rigor, strategic planning, and scaling execution.
-He has guided organizations through mergers and acquisitions, scaled go-to-market initiatives, and helped venture-backed and PE-backed businesses maximize enterprise value through lean systems and innovation-forward frameworks.
+In addition to his numerous operating roles, he has served as a Strategic and Operating Advisor to several private equity and venture firms where he supported portfolio companies with operational rigor, strategic planning, and scaling execution.
+He has guided organizations through mergers and acquisitions, scaled go-to-market initiatives, and helped venture-backed and PE-backed businesses evaluate and maximize enterprise value through lean systems and innovation-forward frameworks.

 “Marc brings clarity and structure at a critical moment,” said Kirk Offel, Founder and CEO of Overwatch Mission Critical.
 “As the company expands globally and strengthens its platform, our financial discipline and operational focus are more important than ever.
 Marc has built resilient systems, guided high-growth organizations, and understands how to support a veteran-led team with a long-term vision.
 We’re proud to have him on board.”